epsilon537/boxlambda/_drafts/boxlambda_simplified.markdown

 mathjax: yes
 ---

-BoxLambda just got a lot simpler and faster.
-In this post, I explain why I removed the DMA Controller from the BoxLambda SoC and what that means for the system architecture.
+In this post, I remove more functionality than I'm adding, and BoxLambda becomes a lot simpler and faster as a result.
 I'll also briefly describe how the RISC-V GNU toolchain for BoxLambda is built.

 Recap
 -----